Challenges of PTSD from without and within: A personal Reflection

 Subscribe to get the latest posts sent to your email.

-8 responses to “Challenges of PTSD from without and within: A personal Reflection”
+8 thoughts on “Challenges of PTSD from without and within: A personal Reflection

 I didn’t realize, until 2022, that I had PTSD from 1992 when my 5 month old daughter was flown by medical helicopter to a children’s hospital.
 In 2022, I was sitting in the parking lot of the church where I worked.
 I was watching a patient being loaded into a medical helicopter.
 Nothing super urgent.
 Not a big crowd.
 Just an ambulance, firetruck, and their people.
 I was on the phone with our Pastor and when the helicopter prepared to take off, I started sobbing.
 But, I had no idea why.
 It was as if I had two brains – one bewildered by my reaction and the other was back in 1992 and completely overwhelmed.
 It took a few minutes to realize what was causing my reaction.